furseiry/NoU-WPILib/README.md

 You should have all of the prerequisites now.
 If you do not, go download them [now](https://github.com/afredge/NoU2-wpilib#Prerequisites).

 - **Setting up the ESP32**
-  - Open `NoU2-wpilib.ino` in the Arduino IDE.
+  - Open `NoU-WPILib.ino` in the Arduino IDE.
   - Change the name of your robot at the top of the file.
 This will be the name of the bluetooth device and should not have any spaces.
   - Upload the code to the ESP32.
-You should have done this before when testing the NoU2 library.
+You may have done this before when testing the NoU2 library.
 - **Setting up the proxy server**
-  - Open `index.js` in a text editor.
+  - Open `main.rs` in a text editor.
 Change the robot name at the top of the file to the same name you used in the previous step.
   - Open a terminal in the `proxy-server` folder.
-  - Run `npm i` to install dependencies.
-  - Use `node .` to start the server.
+  - Run `cargo run` to install dependencies automatically and start the server.
 - **Setting up WPILib**
   - Create a new project for your robot.
 In Visual Studio Code press `Ctrl+Shift+P` then type `WPILib: Create a new project`.
-    - You can use an example if you'd like but I prefer the `Command Robot` template.
+    - Currently the library only has java support.
+    - Whether you use an example or a template doesn't really matter.
+Just stick with the ones designed for regular robots.
   - Add the following code to your build.gradle:
 ```
 wpi.sim.addGui().defaultEnabled = true